Universal Declaration of Linguistic Rights: Girona Manifesto

 The Girona Manifesto was developed by International PEN's Translation and Linguistic Rights in May 2011 to commemorate the fifteenth anniversary of the Declaration.
 The Girona Manifesto is an updated version that condenses the primary principles of the UDLR to aid its implementation.
 In September 2011, the manifesto was ratified by the International PEN Assembly of Delegates at the 77th Congress.

 The content of the manifesto is based on the Universal Declaration's 10 central principles.
 In contrast to the comprehensive and complex declaration which plays an important role in the field of linguistics and politics, the manifesto is laid out in a concise and practical way, intended to be 'translated and disseminated as a tool to defend linguistic diversity around the world'.
-The goal is to bring attention the issue of language rights back to the international agenda.
+The goal is to bring attention to the issue of language rights back to the international agenda.

 It is thought to be an important step toward protecting and promoting all of the world's languages, including the ones at risk of extinction.
 As John Ralston Saul, President of International PEN, mentioned, "[It] could give us a clear public document with which to defend and advance languages with smaller populations as well as endangered languages".

 On 5 March 2012, the Girona Manifesto and its translated versions were presented at an event organized by Catalan PEN Centre.
 It was held at the Palau de la Generalitat, Barcelona.
 The manifesto has been translated in 32 languages to date.